ibm-cloud-docs/vpc/console-tutorial.md

 1. Click **Create volume**.
 1. In the list of block storage volumes, find the volume that you created.
 When the status is Available, click "..." and select **Attach to instance**.
 1. Select the instance to which you want to attach the volume and click **Attach**.
+1. _For z/OS virtual server instances only:_ To verify the newly attached block storage volume with its address assigned, you can find the information on your z/OS virtual server instance console via a broadcast message sent to you with the affected device address.

 ## Configuring the security group for the instance
 {: #configuring-the-security-group}